srcshelton/gentoo-ebuilds/README.md

 # Fixes for compiling prefix packages under Mac OS using LLVM/clang

-Some packages will fail with `illegal instruction: 4` if compiled with compiler-optimisations enabled.
-To work around this on a per-package basis:
+Some packages will fail with `illegal instruction: 4` if compiled with certain compiler-optimisations enabled.
+Indeed, the `-ftrapv` flag will cause `clang` to intenionally insert `ud2` (Undefined Instruction) op-codes where integer overflows could occur, and this catches-out a significant number of packages, causing them to crash with `SIGILL` - illegal instruction.
+To work around this on a per-package basis where `-ftrapv` has not been used during compilation, perform the following steps:

 ```
 mkdir ${EPREFIX}/etc/portage/env